 Figure 5.
 The SDI cost and life worksheet (tab) sensitivity analysis.
 Note this is one of three worksheets (tabs) providing tabular and graphical sensitivity analyses.
 These worksheets automatically update to reflect changing assumptions on the Main worksheet (tab).

-The present baseline analysis already assumes a 25% water savings with SDI.
-There are potentially some other production cost savings for SDI such as fertilizer and herbicides that have been reported for some crops and some locales.
-Small changes in the assumptions can make a sizable difference.
-It has already been stated that higher corn yields and higher corn prices favor the SDI economics.
+It has already been stated that higher corn yields and higher corn prices improve the SDI economics.
 These results can be seen on the Yield and Price sensitivity worksheet (tab) on the Excel template (Figure 6).
 This result occurs because of the increased irrigated area for SDI in the given 160 acre field.
 The significance of yield and price can be illustrated by taking one step further in the economic analysis, that being the case where there is a yield difference between irrigation systems.
-Combining a higher overall corn yield potential with an additional small yield advantage for SDI on the Main tab can allow SDI to be very competitive with CP systems.
+Combining a greater overall corn yield potential with an additional small yield advantage for SDI on the Main tab can allow SDI to be very competitive with CP systems.